Saiprasad-1727/kubernetes-for-references/README.md

 # kubernetes-for-references
-This repo contains all the in
+This repo contains all the notes with including manifest yaml files to understand the kubernetes for begineers to pro.